erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 In our scenario, we would be interested in modelling the intervention below to calculate
 ![p(D\|do(M))](https://latex.codecogs.com/svg.latex?p%28D%7Cdo%28M%29%29 "p(D|do(M))"),
-which is the distribution of D when we intervene on M.
+which is the distribution of D when we intervene on M thought a RCT.

 ``` mermaid
 flowchart TD